 Frequency: at least 1x per year

-Tip: check your feet at home every so often to catch any sores or cuts before your doctor's visit.
+Tip: check your feet at home daily to catch any sores or cuts before your doctor's visit.

-If you use the same needle and injection sites for too long, this can lead to scar tissue and thick tissue deposits to harden in the area.
-If you continue to inject in these areas, the insulin absorption is not as predictable and can cause crazy swings in blood sugar because accumulation of hardened or fatty tissue at frequently used injection sites interferes with the absorption of insulin into the body.
+If you use the same needle and/or injection sites for too long, scar tissue can develop and thick tissue deposits harden in the area.
+If you continue to inject in these areas, the insulin absorption is not as predictable.
+This can cause crazy swings in blood sugar because accumulation of hardened or fatty tissue at frequently used injection sites interferes with the absorption of insulin into the body.
 You can do this examination yourself, but your diabetes team should also regularly check your injection sites.

 Frequency: at least 2 x per year